ROI Calculator

 ROI Benchmarks by Investment Type

-Use these benchmarks to evaluate whether your investment returns are competitive:
+Use these baseline market benchmarks to evaluate whether your targeted investment returns are competitive:

 Simple ROI vs. Annualized ROI (CAGR)